 Prayer, as the raising of heart and mind to God, is a wonderful opportunity for students and staff to celebrate life and our identity as members of a worldwide Church.
 Our school prayer is said at the beginning of our weekly school assembly, led by our school leaders.
 Our school Formal Prayer Overview outlines Traditional and Liturgical Prayers and Responses and we draw on many other sources of inspiration including our links to Augustinian and Josephite Charism to nurture the prayer life of our school.
 Prayer may be used in classrooms to: begin and end each day, thank God for food and to recognise and celebrate God in our everyday life.
 Teaching staff are asked to prepare and lead Staff Prayer.

 Social Justice Teachings

-St Anthony’s Parish School draws upon its Josephite traditions when it comes to social justice teachings.
+St Anthony’s School draws upon its Josephite traditions when it comes to social justice teachings.
 St Mary MacKillop said “never see a need without doing something about it.”
 Each term, students focus on one cause which becomes central to our fundraising efforts.
 Consideration is given to causes that have meaning to our school and its families and students are encouraged to think globally and act locally.
 Causes that have benefited in the past include:

 - Caritas Australia